DataDog/hiring-engineers/answers.md

 # Answers

 ## Prerequisites

+### Setup

-I chose to use Docker since containers are much more lightweight than VMs; to do this, I created a container using the `datadog/agent` image, and followed Datadog's [setup documentation](https://docs.datadoghq.com/agent/basic_agent_usage/docker).
+I chose to use Docker since containers are much more lightweight than VMs.
+To do this, I created a container using the `datadog/agent` image, and followed Datadog's [Docker setup documentation](https://docs.datadoghq.com/agent/basic_agent_usage/docker).

-Afterwards, I installed the Datadog Agent v6 on my host machine, which runs OS X using the instructions [here](https://app.datadoghq.com/account/settings#agent/mac).
+Afterwards, I installed [Datadog Agent v6](https://app.datadoghq.com/account/settings#agent/mac) on my host machine, which runs OS X.

 ## Collecting Metrics